 Julie Raneda at Schellenberg Wittmer is “extremely intelligent and well respected in the Singapore arbitration community”.
 She is known for her “strong oral advocacy” as well as her “ability to handle matters with a clear strategy”.

-Julie Raneda is counsel in our international arbitration group in Singapore.
-She is specialised in international commercial arbitration and has acted as counsel before international arbitral tribunals in a broad range of disputes involving sales, licence and distribution agreements, international construction contracts and consultancy contracts.
-In addition, she has served as arbitrator and secretary to arbitral tribunals in several ICC, Swiss Rules and SIAC arbitrations.
-She has also represented parties before the Swiss Supreme Court in proceedings related to challenges of arbitral awards and advised parties in matters relating to international trade sanctions and regulations.
+Julie Raneda is a partner (as of 1 January 2019) in Schellenberg Wittmer's international arbitration practice in Singapore.
+She specialises in international arbitration and has acted as counsel in a broad range of disputes involving international sales, licence and distribution agreements, construction and engineering contracts and joint venture agreements.
+In addition, she has served as sole arbitrator in several Swiss Rules and SIAC arbitrations.
+She has also represented parties before the Swiss Supreme Court in proceedings related to challenges of arbitral awards and advised parties on matters connected to international trade sanctions.

-After completing a degree in international relations at the Graduate Institute of International and Development Studies, Julie graduated with a master’s degree in business law from the Law School of the University of Geneva.
-Julie Raneda joined the Geneva office as a trainee in 2008 and again as an associate after her admission to the Swiss bar in 2011.
+After completing a degree in international relations at the Graduate Institute Geneva, Julie graduated with a law degree from the University of Geneva.
+Julie Raneda joined the Geneva office as a trainee in 2008 and again as an associate after her admission to the Swiss Bar in 2011.
 She also worked as a senior associate at the London office of Wilmer Cutler Pickering Hale and Dorr LLP in 2014-2015.

 Julie is the chair of the ASA South East Asia chapter, vice chair of the IPBA Next Generation Committee and a committee member of YSIAC.
 She is a co-founder of the Women's Business Society established in Geneva in 2012.